okffi/maas-server/README.md

 Data returned is a `FeatureCollection` from [geoJSON specification](http://geojson.org/geojson-spec.html).

-Each feature has a `geometry` attribute, which ia a linestring, and a `speed` custom property that contains an array of average speed values in meter/second, matching the segments of linestring.
+Each feature has a `geometry` attribute, containing a linestring, and a `speed` custom property that contains an array of average speed values in meter/second, matching al of the segments in that linestring.

 `GET /reports/speed-averages`